archlinux/aur/README.md

 * Different ways to sort "check all"
 * Look for API to replace Morningstar for MUTF/OTCMKTS data, preferably with intraday data
-* Encrypt data
+* Encrypt data (rc4 from my github?)
-* Debian/RPM package
+* DEB/RPM package
-* List whether stock/etf/mutual fund/crypto/etc. in portfolio for less API calls and portfolio distribution
+* List whether stock/etf/mutual fund/crypto/etc. in portfolio for less API calls and portfolio distribution (tried to implement, but IEX API is unpredictable; wait for v2)